linode/docs/docs/products/platform/accounts/guides/third-party-authentication/index.md

 1. To get started with TPA, log in to the [Cloud Manager](https://cloud.linode.com) using your existing username and password.

-1. Navigate to the Login & Authentication page of your profile by clicking on your **username** in the top right of the screen and selecting **Login & Authentication** from the dropdown menu.
+1. Click your username in the top right of the screen and select **Login & Authentication**.

     ![Click your username and select Login & Authentication](profile-link.png "Click your username and select Login & Authentication")